mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 --- abstract

-This document proposes a principle for open participation that extends the open process principle as defined in RFC3935 by stating that there must always be a free option for online participation to IETF meetings over the Internet.
+This document proposes a principle for open participation that extends the open process principle defined in RFC3935 by stating that there must always be a free option for online participation to IETF meetings over the Internet.

 --- middle